SatyaKomatineni/aspire-python-tiny-magic-app-repo/README.md

 3. Create dedicated repo
 4. Move code into the dedicated repo

-# Done 4/1/24
+# Done 4/11/24
 5. Reorg the directories correctly.
 They are not the most optimal at the moment
 6. Fix type errors due to reorged directories
 7. Make the tests work after directory shifting

-# Currently working on /1/24
-1. Dependency injection
+8. Dependency injection
-2. Test factories along with dependency injection
+9. Test factories along with dependency injection

-# Next set and likely date (Mid April)
-1. Reorganize tests so that they are readable and meaningful
+10. Reorganize tests so that they are readable and meaningful

+# Currently working on 4/11/24
+1. Use it in an ai langchain project with RAG and Agents

+# Next set and likely date (End April)
+1. Use it in an ai langchain project with RAG and Agents

 # Backlog
 2. Strengthen test batteries
-3. Use it in an ai langchain project with RAG and Agents
 4. Take a swipe at pip install.
 5. Fix individual local tests for each of the files.
 Or move them to test batteries.
 Or delete the code if not needed.
 6. Move directory related file utils to start using the config file